 Each of the colleges will exercise a similar process, and will submit their final candidate to the Board by February 28th.
 The Board of Trustees will then select the student trustee and an alternate trustee from the five candidates submitted by the individual colleges.

-The new Student Trustee will be sworn in at a regular Board meeting after the election in April (specific date TBA), and will serve until the end of April 2016.
-The selected trustee will receive a $600 scholarship.
+The new Student Trustee will be sworn in at a regular Board meeting after the election in April (specific date TBA), and will serve until the end of April 2023.

 Duties and Responsibilities

 The student trustee will be required to undergo all trainings to serve on the Board.
 He/she will participate in board meetings, events and conferences, and will study documents presented to the Board of Trustees for board committee meetings and regular board meetings.
 The student trustee will propose any items to be placed on the board agenda and review the upcoming meeting agendas with the student district council.
 The student trustee will be responsible for communicating key information and happenings to members of the student district council, and should be prepared to seek student input on important issues.

 The student trustee will be held to the same standards of performance and behavior/accountability of an elected trustee.
 A student may only serve one term as student trustee and can apply only at one campus.

 An alternate trustee will be named at the same time, and he/she will shadow the primary student trustee at all board meetings and other appropriate events.
 Should the student trustee be unable to complete the term of service, the alternate trustee will replace the student trustee and a new alternate will be named.
 The alternate will not receive a scholarship during his/her time as the alternate.

 Students interested in applying to be the student trustee should complete the online application which includes a brief essay addressing their interest and credentials to be the student trustee.
 Applicants should be able to show proof of community service hours and/or participation in a student club or organization.